-Common Questions about Termite Treatments

-Which treatment option is best, the bait or the liquid termiticide?
+Common Questions about Termite Treatments Which treatment option is best, the bait or the liquid termiticide?

 Both the liquid termiticides and the in-ground baits are capable of providing effective, long-term termite control.
 The baits have the advantage of using far less total insecticide and of being able to provide control in environmentally sensitive or hard-to-treat situations.
 However, baits are much slower-acting than liquid termiticides, and it can take a year or longer to eliminate an active termite infestation using baits alone.
 Also, baits will work only if stations are properly maintained and checked regularly.
 Liquid termiticides offer quicker control with fewer service visits, and this often results in less cost in the long run.
 One of the key advantages of liquid termiticide treatments is that, once properly applied, they will usually continue to provide years of effective termite control without further maintenance-even if the termite contract is not renewed.
-This is not true for the in-ground baiting method, which must be serviced at least yearly to remain effective.
-If the contract is allowed to lapse when using bait stations, the bait stations will be removed, and the building will be left without termite protection.
+This is not true for the in-ground baiting method, which must be serviced routinely, usually every 3 months, in order to remain effective.